sholtomaud/assignment-cloud-engineer/assignment.md

 - The application has authentication built in, but you can add an extra layer of security by requiring API key & secret for accessing the API
-- Build a CI/CD pipeline using Github Actions to deploy new versions of the application:
+- Build a CI/CD pipeline using GitHub Actions to deploy new versions of the application:
   - When new code is pushed, build new Docker images
   - Publish the Docker images somewhere
   - Deploy the new Docker image in the AWS setup you created